Articles producció científicaMedicina i Cirurgia

 Resumen:

 © 2019 Esplugas et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
 Breast cancer (BC) is one of the most important neoplasias among women.
 Many patients receive radiotherapy (RT), which involves radiation exposure of the thoracic zone, including the heart and blood vessels, leading to the development of cardiovascular disease (CVD) as a long-term side effect.
 The severity of CVD-related pathologies leads research on assessing novel CVD biomarkers as diagnostic, prognostic or therapeutic agents.
 Currently, the possible candidates include blood microRNAs (miRNAs).
 Previous studies have supported a role for miRNA-146a, -155, -221, and -222 in the progression of CVD.
 Our purpose was to evaluate the RT-induced modulation of the expression of these miRNAs in the blood of women with BC.
 Pre-RT control and post-RT blood samples were collected, and after miRNA isolation and reverse transcription, the levels of the selected miRNAs were measured by real-time PCR.
 Our results showed that miRNA-155 exhibited the lowest expression, while miRNA-222 exhibited the highest expression, followed by miRNA-221.
 The expression of each individual miRNA was positively correlated with that of the others both pre-RT control and post-RT and inversely correlated with age before RT.
 Furthermore, RT promoted the overexpression of the selected miRNAs.
 Their levels were also affected by CVD-linked clinical parameters, treatment and BC side.
 Modulation of the expression of the selected miRNAs together with other risk factors might be associated with the development of future cardiovascular pathologies.
-Further conf
+Further confirmatory studies are needed to assess their potential as possible biomarkers in the progression of or as therapeutic targets for RT-induced CVD in BC patients.

 • Otros:

-Autor/es de la URV: Arenas Prat, Meritxell / Bellés Mateu, Montserrat / Esplugas Borràs, Roser / Linares Vidal, M. Victoria / Serra Encinas, Noemi / Vallvé Torrente, Joan Carles
+Autor/es de la URV: Arenas Prat, Meritxell / Bellés Mateu, Montserrat / Esplugas Borràs, Roser / Linares Vidal, Maria Victoria / Serra Encinas, Noemi / Vallvé Torrente, Joan Carles

 Acceso a la licencia de uso: https://creativecommons.org/licenses/by/3.0/es/